 Exam Dates and Deadlines

 The Interventional Cardiology Written Exam is offered in August.
-The application period opens the previous year, starting in December.
+The application period opens in March.

 Exam Content Outline